-Stretchy clothing (like tights) can mitigate this, since there’s no excess fabric to bunch up.
-Anti-chafing creams are also effective, but they’re a bit messier to clean up, and probably overkill for short rides.
+Stretchy clothing (like cycling shorts or tights) can mitigate this, since there’s no excess fabric to bunch up.
+Anti-chafing chamois cream is also effective, but they’re a bit messier to clean up, and probably overkill for short rides.

-If the saddle is far too wide, it may obstruct your legs near the bottom of the pedal stroke.
+Less frequently, saddles are so excessively wide that they cause hip strain.
+This occurs when the wide, rear part of the saddle obstructs your legs near the bottom of the pedal stroke.
 It’s instinctive to wing your knees outward just a bit, in hopes of clearing the saddle.
 This can force your hips a little beyond their comfort zone, which adds up to pain over time.

 That phenomenon can be hard to notice.
 Go to a safe, wide-open space and see what happens when you consciously force your legs to move perfectly vertically.
 If the saddle feels like an obstacle, then you might’ve found the problem!